Learning Causally Predictable Outcomes from Psychiatric Longitudinal Data

 We adopt the potential outcomes framework to rigorously formalize causal inference in longitudinal data.
 While Figure \ref{fig:main} illustrates the case of two treatment time points ($T_1$ and $T_2$) for simplicity, our general framework allows the treatment of interest $T_p$ to occur at any time step $p$, with the possibility of multiple prior treatments $T_j$ for all $j < p$.
 Moreover, to unambiguously distinguish between temporal indices and hypothetical interventions in the outcomes, we denote by $\bm{Y}_i(t_p)$ the observed or potential outcome vector at time point $i$, under the hypothetical scenario in which treatment $T_p = t_p$ was assigned at time $p < i$.
 This notation enables a clear analysis of intervention effects across time.

-Our methodology is predicated upon three standard assumptions from the causal inference literature \cite{Imbens15}: \begin{enumerate}[leftmargin=*] \item \textbf{Consistency}: If a unit receives treatment $t_p$, then the observed outcome at time $i$ coincides with the potential outcome under $t_p$; that is, $\bm{Y}_i = \bm{Y}_i(t_p)$ when $T_p = t_p$. \item \textbf{Stable Unit Treatment Value Assumption (SUTVA)}: The potential outcomes for any unit are unaffected by the treatment assignments of other units (i.e., there is no interference), and each treatment condition is consistently and uniquely defined. \item \textbf{Positivity}: The probability of treatment assignment is strictly positive; that is, $\mathbb{P}(T_p = t_p \mid T_1, \bm{X}) > 0$ for all $(T_1, \bm{X})$ within the support of the data.
+Our methodology is predicated upon three standard assumptions from the causal inference literature \cite{Imbens15}: \begin{enumerate}[leftmargin=*] \item \textbf{Consistency}: If a unit receives treatment $t_p$, then the observed outcome at time $i$ coincides with the potential outcome under $t_p$; that is, $\bm{Y}_i = \bm{Y}_i(t_p)$ when $T_p = t_p$. \item \textbf{Stable Unit Treatment Value Assumption (SUTVA)}: The potential outcomes for any unit are unaffected by the treatment assignments of other units (i.e., there is no interference), and each treatment condition is consistently and uniquely defined. \item \textbf{Positivity}: The conditional density of treatment assignment is strictly positive; that is, $p(T_p = t_p \mid T_1, \bm{X}) > 0$ for all $(T_1, \bm{X}, t_p)$ within the support of the data.